top of page

 Jun 113 min read

 Losing a job is hard.
-Negotiating your severance shouldn’t make it worse.
-At SeverEase , we believe that the end of your employment shouldn’t feel like the end of your power.
+Negotiating your severance package shouldn’t be.
 Too often, employees are left confused, pressured, and vulnerable when they’re handed a severance offer and told to “sign here.”
+Many employees are worried about burning bridges, incurring hundreds in legal fees, and delaying receipt of their package.
 We built SeverEase because we’ve seen that story too many times—and we knew there had to be a better way.
-The Problem: Severance Is Unfairly Tilted For years, severance negotia
+The Problem: The Power Imbalance For years, severan

 SeverEase